Universal chaotic dynamics from Krylov space

-The Krylov complexity of maximally entangled state only depends on the spectrum of the Hamiltonian $H$.
+To study late-time chaos from Krylov complexity, it appears to be more convenient to study Krylov state complexity directly.
+The Krylov complexity of the maximally entangled state only depends on the spectrum of the Hamiltonian $H$.
 It is thus tied to the SFF and suitable to describe late-time chaos \cite{Balasubramanian:2022tpr}, in particular during the time range when the chaotic level spacing becomes manifest \cite{Rabinovici:2020operator,Kar:2021nbm}.
-In Fig.~\ref{fig:SFFKCGUETFD}, we show the Krylov state complexity of the maximally entangled state corresponding to the SFF.
+In Fig.~\ref{fig:SFFKCGUETFD}, we show the Krylov state complexity of the maximally entangled state, and its correspondence to the SFF.
 It exhibits quadratic growth, linear growth, a peak, and saturation, whose transition time scales are close to those in the SFF.
-We refer to the time when it reaches its peak as "peak time."
-We further refer to the quadratic growth and linear growth regions as early-time behavior and to the peak and saturation as late-time behavior.
-We will show that the early-time behavior is given by the double-time integral of the SFF via an Ehrenfest theorem and the late-time behavior is determined by the universal behavior of the probability given by the wave function in Krylov space.
+We refer to the time when it reaches its peak as ``peak time''.
+We further refer to the quadratic growth and linear growth regions as the early-time behavior and to the peak and saturation as the late-time behavior.
+We will show that the early-time behavior is given by a double time integral of the SFF via an Ehrenfest theorem and the late-time behavior is determined by the universal behavior of the probability given by the wave function in the Krylov space.